PaddlePaddle/book/label_semantic_roles/README.en.md

 ### Trainer

 As mentioned in data preparation section, we will use CoNLL 2005 test corpus as training data set. `conll05.test()` outputs one training instance at a time.
-It will be shuffled, and batched into mini batch as training input.
+It will be shuffled, and batched into mini batches as training input.

 ```python
 reader = paddle.reader.batched(